Charlie's Angels: Behind the Camera

-Reboot
+Angels '88 and Reboot

 Four women (including future star Tea Leoni) were selected to be in a show called Angels '88, which was to serve as an updated version of the show.
-The show was later named Angels '89 after production delays, but the project was abandoned before notice was taken.
+The show was later named Angels '89, but after production delays and a writers' strike, the project was abandoned before notice was taken.
+The primary difference of Charlie's Angels and Angels '88 is the concept of Angels '88 being about four actresses who decide to open their own detective agency after their television show, in which they played private detectives, was cancelled.

 In November 2009, ABC began to make a television revival of Charlie's Angels, with Josh Friedman handling both writing and executive producing duties, and Drew Barrymore and Leonard Goldberg sharing co-production duties.
 Developed by Alfred Gough and Miles Millar for ABC, the reboot series premiered by the network on September 22, 2011.
 ABC canceled the reboot series after one month on October 14, due to low ratings and concluding on November 10, with seven episodes (the eighth and last one was unaired in the US).

 International versions

 From 1998 to 1999, Telemundo and Sony produced a show called Ángeles.
 The weekly hour format did not catch on with Hispanic viewers, who are accustomed to watching telenovelas nightly, and the series was soon canceled.
 In 2002, a German version of Charlie's Angels, Wilde Engel, was produced by the German channel RTL.
 The show was known as Anges de choc in French-speaking countries, and as Three Wild Angels in English-speaking ones.
-In 2004, Taiwanese version of Charlie's Angels titled Asian Charlie's Angels, was produced by the Asian channel ImaginAsian.
+In 2005, the Taiwanese version of Charlie's Angels titled Asian Charlie's Angels (幻影天使), originally produced for AXN Taiwan in 2001, was aired in the United States by ImaginAsian.